17 October, 2012

 “Running PerfectIt is our final step before returning a manuscript to the author.
 For editing dissertations and journal articles, PerfectIt is an indispensable tool.” — David Levy, Editor-in-Chief, AcademicWord

 If you're writing a thesis or dissertation, you only need to use PerfectIt once.
-And a fully functioning version of PerfectIt is free for 14 days.
-So after you've proofread your dissertation, download and run PerfectIt for free.
+And a fully functioning version of PerfectIt is free for 14 days (for Mac or PC).
+So after you've proofread your dissertation, run PerfectIt for free.
 PerfectIt will quickly help you find any remaining errors.
-PerfectIt requires a PC with Microsoft Word.
-But if you don't have a PC, why not borrow one from a friend?
-You'll only be running PerfectIt once.

 During PerfectIt's free trial, you won't be asked to supply any credit card information.
 All we ask is that you remember that PerfectIt helped you.
 We know that today's dissertation writers are tomorrow's top graduate recruits, and that you'll be going into great jobs.
 We hope that you'll recommend PerfectIt to your future employers and colleagues.